What is an IRS CP501 Notice?

 IRS Installment Agreement

 The IRS offers an installment plan that allows for monthly payments.
-This is the most common option for people struggling to cover the unpaid taxes described in notice CP501.
+This is the most common option for people struggling to cover the unpaid taxes described in the IRS CP2501 notice.
 Ideally, the agreement you reach with the IRS will cover the interest and estimated tax penalties that have and will continue to increase your bill.
 To this end, different types of plans exist for different financial situations.

 The most common is the Guaranteed Installment Agreements.
 To qualify, you must be an individual with an outstanding balance of $10,000 or less.
 You are required to pay back the amount due plus time-sensitive penalties within three years or by the CSED.